What Are Geocodes and How to Geocode Addresses

 Places like Google and Bing usually do parcel or rooftop-level accuracy on their geocodes.
 Map services do this, so they can give you GPS directions to a location.
 It's helpful when you want to know how to drive to where you're going.

 What Google doesn't do is check for the validity of a complete address, as Smarty does.
 That means if conditions aren't perfect (you entered the address incorrectly, the area isn't well mapped, etc.), Google may drop the pin on the map when it should be telling you it couldn't find the address.
 In short, Google doesn’t validate addresses.

 So if you're counting on a mapping service to provide you with geocodes, you may find yourself requesting geocodes to a place that's no longer an active mailing address, isn't one yet, or isn't a real address at all.
 As many have already experienced, this is a problem even if you're looking for physical addresses rather than geocodes.

 Why Did I Care about All of This Long Enough to Read to the End?

 Smarty's rooftop geocodes are offered as an upgrade to our US Street API.
-Our documentation contains tons of sample code to get your integration up and running fast.
-Try the US Rooftop Geocoding demo.
+Our documentation contains SDKs for many languages and tons of sample code to get your integration into production quickly.
+Try the US Rooftop Geocoding Demo.